XiangLiu-github/XiangLiu-github.github.io/_pages/about.md

 ---

 Welcome!
 I am an atmospheric environment researcher pursuing a master's degree at the School of Atmospheric Sciences, [Nanjing University](https://en.wikipedia.org/wiki/Nanjing_University).
-I earned my B.E. in
+I earned my B.Eng. in
 Environmental Engineering from [China University of Mining and Technology](https://en.wikipedia.org/wiki/China_University_of_Mining_and_Technology).
 I am interested in applying machine learning tools and causal inference techniques to plant and human health outcomes with atmospheric environment fields e.g., air pollution, and climate change.